regimental12/CI224-Sem2/README.md

 - [ ] Automated build tools.

 #Marking Scheme

-- Do less well rather than lots badly.
-  - Implement fewer features fully, rather than all features badly.
+**Implement fewer features fully, rather than all features badly.**

 - Use of indistry standard tools (any apply)
   - Git - 5%